Discus Photo sequence

 You will observe how balanced Schmidt is during the entry phase.

-It is important for the thrower to ensure that the left side is not allowed to pull away on entry since this will cause over-rotation and have no linear drive - note how strong Schmidt keeps his left side 'on entry' (Photo 4).
+The thrower needs to ensure that the left side is not allowed to pull away on entry since this will cause over-rotation and have no linear drive - note how strong Schmidt keeps his left side 'on entry' (Photo 4).

 The discus is kept high and relaxed, trailing behind the hips (Photo 4).